Broken Window Theory

 Most people consider them criminals, others might grant them the title of artists, but ever since graffiti first sprouted from the South Bronx in the early 1970s vandals have proudly referred to themselves as "writers".
 Theo, one of the many writers in Eugene, has found himself caught up in volatile graffiti culture.

-"Sometimes graffiti is just the best, you’re up and you’re getting up and you’re meeting people and its awesome," Theo says.
-"And then it also sucks because it's on your mind constantly, it's a stress sometimes."
+"Sometimes graffiti is just the best, you’re up, and you’re getting up, and you’re meeting people, and it’s awesome," Theo says.
+"And then it also sucks because it's on your mind constantly.
+It's a stress sometimes."

 "I don't really want to know what's gonna happen to me in the end, if I started doing this or that, or where my life's gonna end up and things like that.
 Fear of what's gonna happen in the future.
-When I started doing graffiti I lost that fear.
-It's a release and it's a good one."
+When I started doing graffiti, I lost that fear.
+It's a release, and it's a good one."

 Graff Life